by-jp/www.byjp.me/content/notes/twitter/17557582235/index.md

 - imported
 - from-twitter
 ---
-A friend from Uni has just launched his company getting adjustable optical lenses to the 3rd world - RT\! http://eyejusters.com
+A friend from Uni has just launched his company getting adjustable optical lenses to the 3rd world - RT! http://eyejusters.com